MatataFerra/isbn/README.md

 # ISBN Calculator

-Project maded by Matias Ferraro.
-This Algorithm evaluate a correct ISBN
+Project by Matias Ferraro.
+This Algorithm evaluates that an ISBN is correct:

+- It has a correct length
+- has only numbers
+- has no spaces

+If it is correct, the algorithm, follow these instructions:

+1. Take each digit, from left to right and multiply them alternatively by 1 and 3
+2. Sum those numbers
+3. Take mod 10 of the summed figure
+4. Subtract 10 and if the end number is 10, make it 0

+After that show the result on the screen.

 ## Recommended IDE Setup